matanr1/CTFs/Matrix2021/Reversing/Hatter/hatter.md

 ```

-open the file in ghidra an take a look on main function:
+Open the file in ghidra an take a look on main function:
 ```c

 undefined8 main(int param_1,undefined8 param_2)